izzeddin62/alu-higher_level_programming/python-inheritance/README.md

 defines a BaseGeometry class that defines a area method(not implemented yet)
 ### 7-base_geometry.py
 adds integer validator method on the BaseGeometry class
+### 8-rectangle.py
+defines a class Rectangle that inherits from BaseGeometry